AB-CE/abce/doc/Walk_through.rst

 .. code-block:: python

-    action_list = [
-        ...
-        (('firm', 'household'), 'panel'),
-        (('firm', 'household'), 'aggregate'),
-        ...
+    (firms + households).do('panel')
+    (firms + households).do'aggregate')

 This will instruct the simulation that the firm and the household agent collect panel or aggregate data at a specific point in each round.

 Alternative to this